Pirates vs. Marlins Player Props Betting Odds

 McCutchen Stats

-- McCutchen has 56 hits with seven doubles, nine home runs, 44 walks and 24 RBI.
-He's also stolen seven bases.
+- McCutchen has seven doubles, nine home runs, 44 walks and 24 RBI (57 total hits).
+He has swiped nine bases.

 McCutchen Recent Games